scalatron/scalatron/Scalatron/doc/markdown/Scalatron APIs.md

-### Get Version Files
+### Restore Version

-Retrieves the source files associated with a particular version ID.
+Restores the user's workspace to the version with the given ID and returns the associated source files.

 * URL:              /api/users/{user}/versions/{versionId}
 * Method:           GET